-- 1. Remove all external media from the drives and turn off all attached devices and the server.
-Then, disconnect all power cords from electrical outlets and disconnect all cables that are connected to the server. - 2.
-Prepare your server.
-See "Removing or extending the server from the rack cabinet" on page 53. - 3.
+- 1. Prepare your server.
+See "Removing or extending the server from the rack cabinet" on page 61. - 2.
 Remove the server cover.
-See "Removing the server cover" on page 53. - 4.
+See "Removing the server cover" on page 61. - 3.
 Remove the cooling shroud.
-See "Removing and reinstalling the cooling shroud" on page 56. - 5.
+See "Removing and reinstalling the cooling shroud" on page 64. - 4.
 Locate the system fans.
+View the system fan error LEDs on the system board to locate the failing system fan.
+See "System fan fault LEDs" on page 41.

-See "Server components" on page 22. - 6.
-Disconnect the cable of the system fan from the system fan connector on the system board.
-Grasp the top of the system fan with your index finger and thumb and then lift the system fan out of the server.
+5. Grasp the top of the system fan with your index finger and thumb and then lift the system fan out of the server.

-Figure 92.
+Figure 114.
 Removing the system fan

-7. Touch the static-protective package that contains the new system fan to any unpainted surface on the outside of the server.
-Then, remove the new system fan from the package.

-8. Note the orientation of the new system fan and then insert the new system fan into the chassis until it is secured into place.
-Connect the cable of the new system fan to the system fan connector on the system board.
+- 6. Touch the static-protective package that contains the new system fan to any unpainted surface on the outside of the server.
+Then, remove the new system fan from the package. - 7.
+Position the new system fan so that the system fan connector on the bottom of the new system fan is aligned with the system fan connector on the system board.
+Then, press the new system fan straight down until it is seated into place.

-Figure 93.
+Figure 115.
 Installing the system fan

-9. If you are instructed to return the old system fan, follow all packaging instructions and use any packaging materials that are supplied to you for shipping.
+8. If you are instructed to return the old system fan, follow all packaging instructions and use any packaging materials that are supplied to you for shipping.

-- To work with another piece of hardware, go to the appropriate section. - To complete the replacement, go to "Completing the parts replacement" on page 128.
+- To work with another piece of hardware, go to the appropriate section. - To complete the replacement, go to "Completing the parts replacement" on page 148.